sourcegraph/handbook/content/engineering/releases/index.md

 ### Release tooling

 The [Sourcegraph release tool](../distribution/tools/release.md) is used to generate releases as associated materials (such as tracking issues).
-It leverages the following issue templates:
+It leverages the following issue templates, which list all individual steps that needs to be performed, for each type of release:

 - [Release issue template](release_issue_template.md)
 - [Patch release issue template](patch_release_issue_template.md)